panda1835/vnturtle-web/assets/content/manual-guide/manual_guide_en.md

 # Manual Guide

-⚠️ The app is currently in beta version and is intended for sharing with specific individuals to gather feedback.
-Please note that there are still some parts of the app that have not been completed.
-We kindly request that you refrain from sharing it.

 Take or upload a photo of a turtle by clicking **Upload an image** button and the AI system will identify the turtle in the image.

 Note that: